Creating a Cluster Pool

 Create a Directory for Your Manifests

-1. In the openshift/release repository, create a folder in the clusters/hive/pools directory that will contain manifests of all your resources ( see openshift-ci as an example).
+1. In the openshift/release repository, create a folder in the clusters/hosted-mgmt/hive/pools directory that will contain manifests of all your resources ( see openshift-ci as an example).

 2. Create OWNERS file in the directory to allow your teammates make and approve changes.